-After you would get things looking the way you wanted, you would have to manually mirror any changes that were made on the test, or beta site, to the live site — in real-time.
-Over the years I worked on many sites after business hours for these reasons!
+After getting things to look how you want, you will have to manually mirror any changes made on the test or beta site to the live site in real-time.
+Over the years, I worked on many sites after business hours for these reasons.

 Before managed WordPress hosting, temporary URLs were not available either.
-We had to use a little trick to access a WordPress site without a domain.
-This involved modifying the Hosts file on your computer which intimidated many users.
+We used a little trick to access a WordPress site without a domain.
+You would need to modify the Hosts file on your computer, which intimidated many users.

-This process required that you add a line of info to your Hosts file on your local computer that noted your site’s IP address and domain.
+This process requires adding a line of info to your Hosts file on your local computer that notes your site’s IP address and domain.
 The addition of his line would direct your computer to resolve your domain to that IP.
-In essence you were tricking your computer to think that your domain was on your test/beta site — not your live site.
+Essentially, you were tricking your computer into thinking that your domain was on your test site.

-Adding this line (of course with the actual IP and your actual domain) is what you would add to your computer’s Hosts file.
+Adding a line with your site’s actual IP and your existing domain is what you would add to your computer’s Hosts file.
 It looks something like this:

-You would then have to go back into your Hosts file and remove that line when you wanted to access your actual live site where your domain actually resided.
+You would then have to go back into your Hosts file and remove that line when you wanted to access your live site where your domain resided.
 Sort of a PIA…

-For those without a Staging environment, this solution is still a viable option for you.
+This solution is still a viable option for those without a Staging environment.
 You can find out how to modify your Hosts file based on your OS here.

 Enter Managed WordPress Hosting

 One of the many advantages of Managed WordPress Hosting is the included staging environment.
-Most managed platforms offer the ability to setup a staging environment with just a click or two.
-A lot easier than what I described above!
+Most managed platforms can set up a staging environment with just a click or two.
+A lot easier than what I described above.

 So why would you want or need a staging site?
-Here are some tasks you would prefer to not have to integrate on a live site.
+Here are some tasks you would prefer not to integrate on a live site.

 What’s the process — exactly?

-Done!
-You now have a duplicate of your live site to do with what you may!
-When you are ready to “push” the staging site to live, you just go back to the staging tab and click: “Deploy site from STAGING to LIVE” and Boom! your new revised site is live to the world!
+You quickly have a duplicate of your live site to do with what you may.
+Then, when you are ready to “push” the staging site to live, you go back to the staging tab and deploy the site from staging to production.
+Your new revised site is now live to the world.

 Staging Site Considerations

-Your staging site is a snapshot of your live site at the moment in time that you created your staging site.
-If you make any changes to the live site after creating your staging site, you will need to mirror any changes made to the live site manually into the staging site.
+Your staging site is a snapshot of your live site at the moment in time when you created your staging site.
+Therefore, if you make any changes to the live site after creating your staging site, you will need to mirror any changes made to the live site manually into the staging site.

 This is so your changes on the live site are not overwritten when you push your staging site to live.
-If you make a lot of changes to your site or post daily or several times a day, you’ll want to plan your staging project to be completed as quickly as possible.
-This way you do not have to keep making double entries (live and staging) to keep both sites in sync.
+If you make any changes to your site or post daily or several times a day, you’ll want to plan your staging project to be completed as quickly as possible.
+This way, you do not have to keep making double entries (live and staging) to keep both sites in sync.

 Staging Sites are an Invaluable Tool

-Staging sites do not have to be exclusively created to eventually go live.
+Staging sites do not have to be exclusively created to go live eventually.
 You can also use a staging site environment as a testing environment.

 Say you are curious about how to integrate a new plugin.
-You can create a staging environment of your live site and then in the staging environment play with the plugin and see how it displays and operates.
-Once you have your feet wet you can then add the plugin to your live site knowing there are no conflicts and then tweak the settings based on your staging test.
+You can create a staging environment for your live site and then, in the staging environment, play with the plugin and see how it displays and operates.
+Once you have your feet wet, you can add the plugin to your live site knowing there are no conflicts and tweaking the settings based on your staging test.